 - Protect your eyes from UV rays (the sun speeds up the aging process of the eye)

 AMD doesn’t have to be a scary disease that you know is waiting for you in your old age.
 Slow it down and prevent it by taking care of your eyes and your entire body as a whole.
 As you probably noticed, exercise and weight are huge factors in preventing the three diseases we covered today.

 Before you take to the streets cheering that women’s eyes have it worse than men’s, know that just because women tend to lose their vision more often, does not mean men are immune to vision loss.

-Take care of your eyes and go for regular eye exams to prevent permanent vision loss.
+Take care of your eyes and undergo regular eye exams to prevent permanent vision loss.
 Once it’s gone, it’s gone for good.
 Getting older doesn’t mean you have to suffer from poor vision!